Il Giorno (newspaper)

-Il Giorno is an Italian-language national daily newspaper, based in Milan, Italy; it has numerous local editions in Lombardy.
+Il Giorno is a daily newspaper based in the city of Milan, Italy.
+It has numerous local editions in Lombardy.

 History and profile

 Il Giorno was founded by the Italian businessman Cino Del Duca on 21 March 1956, with the journalist Gaetano Baldacci, to challenge Corriere della Sera, also a daily newspaper published in Milan.
 Later, because of a financial crisis, Italian public administrator Enrico Mattei and the state-owned oil company Eni bought part of the publishing company.
 The paper maintains a liberal political stance.

 In 1959, Del Duca sold his stake to Eni and Italo Pietra became the newspaper's editor.
 One of the former contributors of the paper was Adolfo Battaglia.

 In 1997, Eni sold Il Giorno to the Italian publishing company Poligrafici Editoriale, which also owns two other Italian newspapers (il Resto del Carlino and La Nazione) under the Quotidiano Nazionale network.

 In 2000, Il Giorno switched from a broadsheet to a tabloid format.
 The paper was published in tabloid format until 2003 when it adopted again broadsheet format.
 In 2009, the paper began to publish a new sports supplement.